Rixe

 Rixe & Co. was a German bicycle, moped, and small motorcycle manufacturer with a factory in Brake, Bielefeld, Germany from 1921 to 1984.

 Rixe & Co. produced 5.5 million units during that time and employed 1000 people at their peak.

 Rixe Bicycles were imported to the United States by Victoria Distributors in Lancaster, PA from the mid-1950s to the mid-1960s.

 In 1984, the factory was sold and shipped to China.

 In 1998 the Rixe name was acquired by Derby Cycle Werke and used on a line of their bicycles.

 In 2013, Derby Cycle Werkes was fully acquired by Pon Holdings.
 There is no mention of Rixe on Pon Holdings website or on Pon Bikes website.
+Derby Cycle discontinued Rixe in 2020.
+The Rixe website was shut down in 2021.
+Rixe was acquired by ZEG in 2023 but discontinued again in 2024.

 Rixe Bicycles

 Rixe initially produced parts for other manufacturers.

 In 1923 they began producing their own line of bicycles under the name Rico and continued to use the Rico name until the end of 1924.

 In 1924 they trademarked the name “Rixe & Co” and produced their bicycle line under the Rixe name.